-We are looking for dynamic, talented, and hardworking summer interns.
+We are currently looking for dynamic, talented, and hardworking fall interns.
 Our ideal candidate is a self-starter, eager to learn, and passionate about contributing to our mission of creating books that promote freedom of expression and social justice.

 We are an independent, nonprofit publishing house based in Manhattan with a small, dedicated staff.
 We publish exciting authors who share an activist spirit and a belief in choice and equality.

-Interns will work closely with mentors in one of the following departments: Publicity, Editorial, Marketing, Foreign Rights, and Development; sharing administrative responsibilities.
+Interns will work closely with mentors in one of the following departments: Publicity, Editorial, Marketing, and Development; sharing administrative responsibilities.

 assisting in social media platform management